 The school is close to the Bristol Downs and classes often walk there to study the local wildlife.
 One class created mini-beast hotels and went back the following week to see who had checked into the hotels.
 Guests included spiders, worms, woodlice and even a bee!

 Through our partnership with nearby Clifton College, the children benefit greatly from day visits in the summer terms to the Clifton College Beggar Bush Outdoor Activity Centre, where they learn bushcraft survival skills and team building skills.
 Each year group focuses on different skills, over the years developing their repertoire of outdoor abilities.

-In summer 2016, the below gives a flavour of the types of activities undertaken:
+Below gives a flavour of the types of activities undertaken:

 Year 6 - the children took part in a selection of group activities: archery, orienteering and problem-solving.
 The children not only showed considerable prowess in front of the archery targets, but they also displayed some fantastic teamwork skills.
 No team member was left behind on the orienteering and the level of discussion and debate during the problem-solving activities was first class.
 They are really starting to show a level of maturity that will stand them in good stead when they make the transition to secondary school.

 Year 5 - the children undertook some new problems solving activities and archery.
 It was a beautiful setting, for a most enjoyable day amongst the bluebells.

 Year 4 – the children enjoyed tree planting, den building and low ropes.
 They demonstrated excellent team work skills, particularly when guiding a blindfolded member of their team around the low ropes course.
 Some of the highlights of the day were the naming of their newly planted trees and the chance to toast marshmallows around the camp fire